Overview

 Step 1: Develop the policies

-If you regularly employ 6 or more workers you must write and post health and safety, violence and harassment policies, and make them available to your workers.
+If you regularly employ 6 or more workers you must prepare, develop, write out and post an occupational health and safety, violence and harassment policies, and make them available to your workers.

 If you regularly employ 5 or less workers you do not have to put the policies in writing, unless you're ordered to by a Ministry of Labour, Immigration, Training and Skills Development inspector.